Get 80% off your plan for your first 6 months.*

 When should I start marketing MTD services to my clients?

 Start now.
-Sole traders earning above £50,000 must comply from April 2026, giving you time to educate clients and establish your expertise before the deadline pressure builds.
+Sole traders earning above £50,000 must comply from April 2026, and those earning above £30,000 follow in April 2027.
+Building your expertise and visibility early gives you a head start before deadline pressure builds.

 How can I help sole traders who want to continue using spreadsheets under MTD?

-Sole traders can use spreadsheets with bridging software, but they must ensure their systems meet HMRC's digital links requirements.
-Guide them through the compliance rules and help them understand the efficiency benefits of fully integrated software.
+Sole traders can use spreadsheets with bridging software that submits data to HMRC, but they must ensure their systems meet HMRC's digital links requirements.
+Guide them through the compliance rules and explain the efficiency benefits of fully integrated cloud accounting software.

 What's the most effective way to explain MTD value to DIY clients?

 Focus on time savings, compliance confidence, and year-round support.
-Explain that quarterly updates spread the workload and reduce end-of-year stress.
-MTD-compatible software provides real-time visibility into their finances.
+Explain that quarterly updates spread the workload and reduce end-of-year stress, while MTD-compatible software provides real-time visibility into their finances.

 Become a Xero partner